All test sections

 When and who needs the test?

-- assessment of the effectiveness of antibiotic treatment;
+- To assess the effectiveness of therapy;

 Biological material